 If you just jump straight into any of those, without understanding your intentions you will probably not succeed.
 In fact, this is probably the part you were missing that has kept you from being successful before.

-Make 2018 the year you changed your outlook and stopped stressing about money.
-Avoiding financial stress is possible, let me show you how!
+Make this the year you changed your outlook and stopped stressing about money.